WA9ONY/Pico-RP2040/README2.md

 + The ninth SCL bit is for the Sparkfun SerLED to acknowledge the I²C master Raspberry Pi Pico controller.
 Nak (not acknowledge) is when the SDA is high as shown in the above the screen shot.
 + The end of the I²C packet is at 6.5 division, cursor #2.
 The end is when the SDA rises when SCL is high.

-## I²C-bus Address 114, write & Ack from the slave
+## I²C-bus Pico controller sending Address 114, write & SerLED slave Ack
 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm1-600.png">
 </p>

-## I²C-bus Controller Writing x7C hex (b01111100) to the slave
+## I²C-bus Pico Controller Writing x7C hex (b01111100) data to the SerLED slave with Ack
 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm2-600.png">
 </p>

-## I²C-bus Address 114, write & Ack from the slave
+## I²C-bus Pico controller sending Address 114, write & SerLED slave Ack
 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm3-600.png">
 </p>

-## I²C-bus Controller Writing x2D hex (b00101101) to the slave
+## I²C-bus Pico Controller Writing x2D hex (b00101101) data to the SerLED slave with Ack
 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm4-600.png">
 </p>

 <A NAME="P75"></A>
 <HR>